TTUNEPH2025/GN/docs/Membranous.md

     1. Exostosin 1/Exostosin 2 (EXT1/EXT2): often associated with autoimmune disease
     2. NELL 1: most heterogenous of all antigens, associated in many disease states (drugs, malignancy, autoiummune, infection), should invoke age approiate cancer screenings
     3. THSD7A: can be associated with malignancy
-    4. NDNF: associated with syphilsis
+    4. NDNF: associated with syphilis
     5. PCSK6: NSAID
-    6. Protocadherin 7: primary older patients, minimal complement activation and high rates of spontaneous remission
+    6. Protocadherin 7 (PCHD7): primary older patients, minimal complement activation and high rates of spontaneous remission
     7. FAT1: associated with stemcell transplant patients, progressive and can re-occur in allograft
     8. Semaphorin 3b: pediatric patients w/onset <2 years old
- * Most common Secondary MN found in SLE patients
+ * Most common secondary MN found in SLE patients
 ## **Clinical Presentation**
  * Proteniuria --> 75% of cases fully nephrotic
- * Normotensive
  * Normal/perserved renal function
- * 50% of cases with microscopic hematuria
+ * 50% of cases with microscopic hematuria and HTN
+ * Thromboembolism occurs in 7%, mostly in the first 6 months
 ## **Drugs and Diseases Associated with Membranous Nephropathy**
  * Drugs
     1. Gold salts